Rob Brydon: 2000–2009: Television roles and acclaim

 His character Bryn West in Gavin & Stacey, written by Ruth Jones and James Corden, allowed him to return to his South Wales roots.
 In this role Brydon performed the 2009 Comic Relief charity single, "(Barry) Islands in the Stream", with Ruth Jones (both actors appearing as their characters from Gavin & Stacey) and singer Tom Jones.
 It reached No.1 in the UK Singles Chart on 15 March 2009.
+In February 2009, it was announced that Brydon would be one of three people to replace Lyttelton as chairman of the 51st series of I'm Sorry I Haven't a Clue (the others being Stephen Fry and Jack Dee).
+Brydon also appeared as guest panellist in the first two episodes of series 52, chaired by Jack Dee.
+He returned as a guest panellist in the last two episodes of series 54 in January 2011.
+Additionally, in 2009 he took over as host of Would I Lie To You?, replacing Angus Deayton.
+Brydon had also appeared as a guest panellist on the show during the previous season.
+Brydon has presented an episode of Have I Got News for You and has appeared on BBC Radio 4's panel game Just a Minute.